Adult Neuropsychology Service

 Primary Care/Behavioral Health

-The fellow selected for this position will rotate a selection of the following sites: Behavioral Medicine, Family Practice, Somerville Primary Care, and Pediatrics, as well as CHA's adult or child outpatient psychiatry services.
+The fellow selected for this position will rotate a selection of the following sites: Behavioral Medicine, Family Practice, Somerville Primary Care, and Pediatrics, as well as CHA's adult and family outpatient psychiatry services.
 The fellow will also work closely with the Chief Psychologist and with the Practicum, Internship, and Postdoctoral Training Directors and other faculty members to develop a Primary Care-Behavioral Health curriculum for psychology interns, practicum students, and fellows.
 The fellow is likely to have a role in pilot testing components of the curriculum he or she will develop with practicum students and psychology interns.
 The fellow may also be asked to join the Chief Psychologist and/or cohort site directors at CHA events and meetings pertaining to Primary Care-Behavioral Health integration.
 He or she will also attend the Fellows' Professional Development Seminar (and other didactics upon request).

 Qualifications for this fellowship include a doctoral degree in psychology, engagement with public sector mental health, a defined interest in health psychology, willingness to learn how to develop programs, and the personal qualities of flexibility and good collaboration skills.